supertypo/simply-kaspa-indexer/ENHANCED_INDEXER_FEATURES.md

 #### Example 4: Tagging All Transactions (`examples/filters_tagging_all.yaml`)

-Tag and store all transaction payloads:
+Tag and store all transaction payloads with protocol classification:

 ```yaml
 version: "1.0"